 Regular and prompt attendance at all scheduled learning experiences is required in order to meet the requirements and objectives of each course and professional development.
-Student attendance is cumulative and is recorded for the entire length of the program, not by course, therefore absence and/or tardy in any course contributes to absence and/or tardy for the length of the program.
+Student attendance is collected and monitored by course.
+Corrective action is given per course and as needed.